najwazhafarina/customer-churn-ml/README.md

 ## Key Insights

 - Customers with higher monthly charges are more likely to churn
 - Customers with shorter tenure show higher churn risk
 - Contract type strongly affects customer retention
+- Service features such as OnlineSecurity and TechSupport also influence churn

 ---